RDMA over Converged Ethernet Guide

 In the era of data, the requirements for a faster, more efficient, and scalable network has never been reduced.
 Since the traditional TCP/IP Ethernet connections are CPU intensitive and require extra processing and copying of the data, they can’t meet the current network needs any more.
 In that context, the RDMA over Converged Ethernet (RoCE) arrives.
 To figure out what RoCE is, it's worth looking at RDMA first.

-Background Knowledge: What Is RDMA?
+What Is RDMA?

-RDMA (remote direct memory access) is a technology that enables direct memory access from the memory of one host or server to the memory of another host or server without involving the CPU.
+Remote Direct Memory Access (RDMA) is a technology that enables direct memory access from the memory of one host or server to the memory of another host or server without involving the CPU.
 In thus doing, it frees the CPUs to do the work they meant to do such as running applications and processing massive amounts of data.
 Then, the network and host performance with lower latency, lower CPU load, and higher bandwidth can be cost-effectively achieved.

 Figure 1: RDMA Technology